What is stopping you from fulfilling your potential?

 If you do not first cultivate “the love” for the alma mater, chances of success with your mentoring program are slim.
 You can have all the resources there for your mentors, but this will go untapped if there is no desire to engage.

 Institutions needs to get students and alumni thinking they are part of a continuum – that older and younger graduates and students are all connected and in sync.
-The expecatation should be that if you need help, you can get it, and if you can give it, you do.
+The expectation should be that if you need help, you can get it, and if you can give it, you do

 As with any program implementation and also a successful mentoring program, monetary concerns are at the heart of the discussion.
 While technology can be costly, it can also save a lot of time and resources.